-Air purifiers and other air-cleaning devices work hard at improving your indoor air.
-However, they can also do the opposite.
-If you don’t maintain filtered air-cleaning devices, contaminants can be released back into the air.
+Air purifiers and other air-cleaning devices work hard to improve your indoor air.
+However, if you don’t maintain filtered air-cleaning devices, the purifier can release contaminants back into the air.

-Follow the instructions on how to properly clean the filters.
+Follow the instructions on how to clean the filters correctly.
 If the filters require replacement, write the dates down to remember when it’s needed.

 Having pests such as cockroaches or ants in your home can be frustrating.
 But it’s wise to reconsider before reaching for the pesticides.
 Pesticides contain dangerous chemicals that can be harmful to children or sensitive individuals.

 Instead of using pesticides, you can try different approaches to keep pests away.
-You can do this by blocking possible entrances where pests can enter and keeping food closed off.
+Block possible entrances where pests can enter and keep food closed off.
 Avoid leaving trash for extended periods and clean up food debris.

 If you’re renovating an old house, you must beware of asbestos.
-As we explained above, it can be very dangerous to your health when inhaled.
-You must take the right safety precautions when handling asbestos materials or consider hiring a professional.
+As we explained above, it’s hazardous when inhaled.
+When handling asbestos materials, you must take the proper safety precautions or consider hiring a professional.

 You must also be wary about maintaining asbestos materials properly and avoid damaging them.

-Gas appliances such as water heaters and stoves, need to be properly installed and ventilated.
-Carbon monoxide is commonly emitted by gas appliances that aren’t vented properly.
-So it’s crucial to get the appliance checked regularly to ensure there’s no carbon monoxide leak.
+Gas appliances, such as water heaters and stoves, must be properly installed and ventilated.
+Carbon monoxide is commonly emitted by gas appliances that aren’t ventilated properly.
+So it’s crucial to check the appliance regularly to ensure no carbon monoxide leak.

 To further ensure you and your family are safe, you can install a carbon monoxide detector.
-These devices will monitor carbon monoxide levels, and if levels reach a certain limit it will sound an alarm.
+These devices will monitor carbon monoxide levels; if levels reach a certain limit, they will sound an alarm.

-Although we love our pets, whether you have a young pup, grown cat or a cheeky parrot, it’s important to clean after them.
+Although we love our pets, whether you have a young pup, a grown cat, or a cheeky parrot, it’s important to clean after them.
 Pets shed a significant amount of dander as they scratch themselves or move around.
 This can trigger allergies or even asthma.

 It’s essential to vacuum the area where your pet spends most of its time, such as where they sleep.
-Wash bedding, toys and brushes — anything that can’t be washed you can place in plastic bags and freeze them.
-This will get rid of other allergens as well, such as dust mites.
+Wash bedding, toys, and brushes — anything that you can’t wash, you can place in plastic bags and freeze them.
+This will also eliminate other allergens, such as dust mites.